PORTFOLIO

 MACHINE LEARNING FOR PROTEIN ENGINEERING

-In 2021, Erika did a postdoc in David Baker’s Lab, where she worked on machine learning for protein design.
+Erika did a postdoc in David Baker’s Lab, where she worked on machine learning for protein design.

 genetic code expansion